raska0010/yelp-customer-reviews/README.md

 The tools I will use are: Python, pandas, statsmodels, sci-kit learn and Matplotlib.

-The model I will use is ordinal regression.
+The estimator I will use is ordinal regression.